Authorship of Luke–Acts: Traditional view: Luke the physician as author

-In addition to the authorship evidence provided by the ancient sources, some feel the text of Luke-Acts supports the conclusion that its author was a companion of Paul.
+In addition to the authorship evidence provided by the ancient sources, some feel the text of Luke–Acts supports the conclusion that its author was a companion of Paul.
 First among such internal evidence are portions of the book which have come to be called the "we" passages (Acts 16:10–17; 20:5–15; 21:1–18; 27:1–37; 28:1-16).
 Although the bulk of Acts is written in the third person, several brief sections of the book are written from a first-person perspective.
 These "we" sections are written from the point of view of a traveling companion of Paul: e.g. "After Paul had seen the vision, we got ready at once to leave for Macedonia", "We put out to sea and sailed straight for Samothrace".
 Such passages would appear to have been written by someone who traveled with Paul during some portions of his ministry.
-Accordingly, some have used this evidence to support the conclusion that these passages, and therefore the entire text of the Luke-Acts, were written by a traveling companion of Paul's.
+Accordingly, some have used this evidence to support the conclusion that these passages, and therefore the entire text of Luke–Acts, were written by a traveling companion of Paul's.
 The physician Luke would be one such person.

 It has also been argued that the level of detail used in the narrative describing Paul's travels suggests an eyewitness source.
-In 1882 Hobart claimed that the vocabulary used in Luke-Acts suggests its author may have had medical training, but this assertion was challenged by an influential study by Cadbury in 1926 that argued Luke's medical terminology was no different than terminology used by other non physician authors such as Plutarch.
+In 1882 Hobart claimed that the vocabulary used in Luke–Acts suggests its author may have had medical training, but this assertion was challenged by an influential study by Cadbury in 1926 that argued Luke's medical terminology was no different than terminology used by other non physician authors such as Plutarch.

 The traditional view recognizes that Luke was not an eyewitness of the events in the Gospel, nor of the events prior to Paul's arrival in Troas in Acts 16:8, and the first "we" passage is Acts 16:10.
 In the preface to Luke, the author refers to having eyewitness testimony of events in the Gospel "handed down to us" and to having undertaken a "careful investigation", but the author does not mention his own name or explicitly claim to be an eyewitness to any of the events, except for the we passages.